 - a bus with a valid permit is stopping or standing in its assigned bus stop but is not actively engaged in the loading/unloading of passengers

-- a bus with a valid permit fails to prominently display a copy of its permit
+- a bus with a valid permit fails to prominently display a copy of its permit or a list of all Bus Stop Permits and specific bus stop locations as required by the NYC DOT rules.

 The local community board will be consulted as part of the application process.
-The local Community Board will be notified of permit applications, and will have a 45-day consultation period to offer input.
+The local community board will be notified of permit applications, and will have a 45 day consultation period to offer input.
 There is no provision for community boards to appeal decisions.
 Approved bus stop locations will be published online within 30 days of approval.